bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 #### What is a model?

 ###The model is an imitation of real object
 ###that reflects some it's behaviors
 ###that we are focused on.

+##### Wikipedia

 !SLIDE

 ## Implementation

+Using builtin Rails code:

+* ActiveModel::Observer
+* ActiveRecord::Callbacks

-Using builtin Rails hooks have the following benefits:
+Have the following benefits:

 * Reduce number of conventions
-* Reimplement existing API has more wisdom than create new one
 * Suites to common knowledge - nothing more than Rails